SOUND OF LIGHT

 Imagine hearing the colours you perceive.

-SOUND of LIGHT is a synesthetic sculpture which interprets and dynamically transforms sunlight into audio frequencies.
-It is a site specific installation designed for the former music pavilion in Hamm, Germany, which was built in 1912.
+SOUND of LIGHT is a synaesthetic sculpture that interprets and dynamically transforms sunlight into audio frequencies.
+It is a site-specific installation designed for the former music pavilion in Hamm, Germany, which was built in 1912.

-A high-quality digital camera mounted on the top of the structure films the sky and divides it into six colours - RGB and CMY.
-The six hanging, coloured columns of the pneumatic structure – which stand for the primary RGB (red/green/blue) and secondary CMY (cyan/magenta/yellow) colour models – are designed to receive different frequencies and convert them from visible to audible sensory input.
-A series of woofers is fixed directly on the bottom of each column and convert the whole architecture into a giant vibrating loudspeaker.
+A high quality digital camera mounted on top of the structure films the sky and divides it into six colours - RGB and CMY.
+The six hanging, coloured columns of the pneumatic installation – which stand for the primary colour models RGB (red/green/blue) and secondary CMY (cyan/magenta/yellow) – are intended to receive different frequencies and convert them from visible to audible sensory input.
+A series of woofers is fixed directly to the bottom of each column, transforming the whole architecture into a giant vibrating loudspeaker.

-SOUND of LIGHT is a composition of hue, saturation, and light.
-By mixing sound and architecture, the audience experience a unique oneiric reality through the superimposition of colours, shapes, sounds and vibrations.
-Visitors can also discover their own concert by changing their point of view – an individual spectrum.
+SOUND of LIGHT is a composition of hue, saturation and light.
+Through the mixture of sound and architecture, the audience experiences an oneiric reality through the superimposition of colors, shapes, sounds and vibrations.
+Visitors can also discover their own concert by changing their point of view - an individual spectrum.